vihonna/KM-graphics/README.md

 # KM-graphics
-Very matplotlib config file which ensures that plots are standardized in color, font and resolution.
+Very simple matplotlib config file which ensures that plots are standardized in color, font and resolution.